-- 14(1) (i) Every Member, Former Member, Member Firm, Former Member Firm and Successor Member Firm shall at all times co-operate fully with the Executive Counsel and with any Tribunal appointed pursuant to this Scheme. - (ii) Every Member Firm, Former Member Firm and Successor Member Firm shall use its best endeavours to ensure that every employee of that Member Firm, Former Member Firm, or Successor Member Firm shall at all times co-operate fully with the Executive Counsel and with any Tribunal appointed pursuant to this Scheme, - (iii) Without prejudice to the generality of paragraphs 14(1)(i) and 14(1)(ii), such full co-operation shall include complying with any notice served pursuant to paragraph 14(2). - 14(2) The Executive Counsel shall have power by notice served on any Member, Former Member, Member Firm, Former Member Firm or Successor Member Firm to call on him or it (to the extent that he or it can lawfully do so):- - (i) to provide: - (a) to the Executive Counsel or to any person appointed or employed by him or by the Conduct Committee on behalf of the FRC, such information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 6(10) or following the service of a Formal Complaint orally and/or in writing as the Executive Counsel shall require; and

-- (b) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require; - (ii) to permit the inspection and taking of copies of documents and other information relevant to the matter under investigation which are in the possession or under the control of such Member, Former Member, Member Firm, Former Member Firm or Successor Member Firm; and - (iii) to the extent reasonable, to supply copies of documents and other information (in whatever form it may be held, including any associated software necessary to facilitate review by Executive Counsel) at his or its own expense;
+- 14(1) (i) Every Member and Former Member shall at all times co-operate fully with the Executive Counsel and with any Tribunal appointed pursuant to this Scheme. - (ii) Without prejudice to the generality of paragraphs 14(1)(i), such full cooperation shall include complying with any notice served pursuant to paragraph 14(2). - 14(2) The Executive Counsel shall have power by notice served on any Member or Former Member to call on him (to the extent that he can lawfully do so):- - (i) to provide: - (a) to the Executive Counsel or to any person appointed or employed by him or by the Conduct Committee on behalf of the FRC, such information and explanation relevant to any matter under investigation or preliminary enquiry pursuant to paragraph 6(10) or following the service of a Formal Complaint orally and/or in writing as the Executive Counsel shall require; and - (b) evidence to a Tribunal orally and/or in writing as the Executive Counsel or the Tribunal shall require; - (ii) to permit the inspection and taking of copies of documents and other information relevant to the matter under investigation which are in the possession or under the control of such Member or Former Member; and - (iii) to the extent reasonable, to supply copies of documents and other information (in whatever form it may be held, including any associated software necessary to facilitate review by Executive Counsel) at his own expense;

-and it shall be the duty of any Member, Former Member, Member Firm, Former Member Firm or Successor Member Firm on whom such a notice is served under this paragraph to comply with it within 14 days of the date of the notice or such longer period as the Executive Counsel may allow.
+and it shall be the duty of any Member or Former Member on whom such a notice is served under this paragraph to comply with it within 14 days of the date of the notice or such longer period as the Executive Counsel may allow.

-- 14(3) If, at any time, the Executive Counsel considers that:- - (i) there are grounds upon which a Disciplinary Tribunal could make an Adverse Finding that a Member, Former Member, Member Firm, Former Member Firm or Successor Member Firm, whether or not he or it is within the scope of any investigation, has failed to carry out any obligation under paragraph 14(1) and 14(2); and - (ii) it is appropriate for those grounds, or some of them, to be presented to a Disciplinary Tribunal, he shall take the steps at paragraphs 7(10) and 7(11).
+- 14(3) If, at any time, the Executive Counsel considers that:- - (i) there are grounds upon which a Disciplinary Tribunal could make an Adverse Finding that a Member or Former Member, whether or not he or it is within the scope of any investigation, has failed to carry out any obligation under paragraph 14(1) and 14(2); and - (ii) it is appropriate for those grounds, or some of them, to be presented to a Disciplinary Tribunal, he shall take the steps at paragraphs 7(10) and 7(11).

-14(4) Where a Formal Complaint under paragraph 7(11) specifies grounds which the Executive Counsel alleges justify an Adverse Finding by reference to paragraph 5(1)(ii), the Conduct Committee may direct that the Formal

-Complaint be heard by the Disciplinary Tribunal which is hearing or is to hear another Formal Complaint.

-14(5) Where paragraph 14(3)(i) applies the references in paragraphs 7(10) and 7(11) to a Member or Member Firm shall be treated as referring respectively to a Former Member or Former Member Firm or to a Successor Member Firm.
+- 14(4) Where a Formal Complaint under paragraph 7(11) specifies grounds which the Executive Counsel alleges justify an Adverse Finding by reference to paragraph 5(1)(ii), the Conduct Committee may direct that the Formal Complaint be heard by the Disciplinary Tribunal which is hearing or is to hear another Formal Complaint. - 14(5) Where paragraph 14(3)(i) applies the references in paragraphs 7(10) and 7(11) to a Member shall be treated as referring respectively to a Former Member.